 - Purse Slot: This slot is reserved for Premium Scrolls.

 - Crown: If you are a premium player, you can enable and disable the display of the "Premium Features" below by clicking on this little crown.

-- Anchor: If this little anchor is visible and your inventory is displayed in yellow, your character is protected by the Adventurer's blessing.
+- Ankh: If this little ankh is visible and your inventory is displayed in yellow, your character is protected by the Adventurer's blessing.
 If your character dies in a PvP fight being protected by this blessing, your character will not lose any items, experience and skill points.
 But beware!
 As soon as your character attacks another character first or reaches level 21 for the first time, the blessing will be lost for good.
-The anchor will then be gone and your inventory will be displayed normally in grey.
+The ankh will then be gone and your inventory will be displayed normally in grey.